Overview of Data Security

 For your whole org, you can maintain a list of authorized users, set password policies, and limit logins to certain hours and locations.

-- Access to object-level data is the simplest thing to control.
+Access to object-level data is the simplest thing to control.
 By setting permissions on a particular type of object, you can prevent a group of users from creating, viewing, editing, or deleting any records of that object.
 For example, you can use object permissions to ensure that interviewers can view positions and job applications but not edit or delete them.
+You can use profiles to manage the objects that users can access and the permissions they have for each object.
+You can also use permission sets and permission set groups to extend access and permissions without modifying users' profiles.

 - Organization-wide defaults specify the default level of access users have to each others’ records.
 You use org-wide sharing settings to lock down your data to the most restrictive level, and then use the other record-level security and sharing tools to selectively give access to other users.